 - Other things you need for your trip

-first of all, pack your sleeping bag in the compression sack and place it on the very bottom of the bag.
-Now take all your loose clothes or the extra layers of clothing and place them on the sides and edges as you won’t be needing them on a regular basis.
+First of all, pack your sleeping bag in the compression sack and place it on the very bottom of the bag.
+Now take all your loose clothes or the extra layers of clothing and place them on the sides and edges as you won’t be needing them regularly.

 Items From The Middle of the Pack